The Chinese Connection:

 Recent reports from China and the American film industry, however, indicate that China may be pulling away from Hollywood.
 Some have blamed that development on the trade conflicts between China and the United States prompted by President Trump’s complaints about the trade imbalance between China and the U.S. Others have blamed it on Chinese President Xi’s crackdowns against Western influences in his country.

 Despite this news, MOVIEGUIDE® notes that, according to the trade paper VARIETY, Sony’s new SPIDER-MAN movie, FAR FROM HOME, has a prime June 28 spot in China.
 Also, China has accepted major slots for the animated movies TOY STORY 4 and THE SECRET LIFE OF PETS 2.
 In addition, Disney’s live-action version of ALADDIN and Warner Bros.’s new GODZILLA movie recently did pretty well in China, though GODZILLA: KING OF THE MONSTERS wasn’t quite the international hit promised.

 So, despite what you might have read or heard from various pundits in the “Twitterverse” or on the Internet, there’s no reason to hit the panic button when it comes to the influence, good or bad, that China might have on the American movie industry, or the influence of any other country for that matter.

 Christians should be just as concerned, if not more concerned, about the influence of the spiritual, moral and ideological content (including the depiction of sex and violence) in movies and entertainment, and how such content might shape the hearts and minds of their children and grandchildren.

 Viewed in that light, the influence of Chinese communism and Chinese imperialism on movies and entertainment is just one concern among many.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!